ivansib/dash/doc/build-cross.md

-Cross-compiliation of Dash Core
+Cross-compiliation of Sibcoin Core
 ===============================

-Dash Core can be cross-compiled on Linux to all other supported host systems.
-This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building Dash.
+Sibcoin Core can be cross-compiled on Linux to all other supported host systems.
+This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building Sibcoin.

 The following instructions are only tested on Debian Stretch and Ubuntu Bionic.